aliyilmaz/aliSQL/docs/EN-README.md

-#### column: Reach table columns
+#### column: Reach the table columns

-It is used to obtain the specified column data for records in a database table.
-Because it does not obtain all the column data, it allows for a lighter query, `column` represents the name of the property, `title` and `tag` represent the column names.
+It is used to obtain the specified column data in a database table.
+Because it does not retrieve all column data, it allows a lighter query. `column` represents the name of the property, `title` and `tag`, representing the column names.

 ##### Example